dodona-edu/dodona-edu.github.io/guides/creating-an-api-token/en.md

 ## 4. Copy the token

 Copy the newly generated token and paste it in the authentication dialog of the plugin.
 On Dodona, you can see a list of all your active tokens.
 Be aware that you can't see the tokens themselves out of security considerations.
 You can delete a token at any time.
-This will cause that token to stop functioning immediately.
+Removing a token will cause it to stop functioning immediately.

 ![Token generated](token-generated.png)